-All modules have a practical face to face taught component that varies from five to 20 days, which may fall either within or outside the online module blocks depending on resource and staff availability (see modules below).
+Each module additionally has a practical face to face taught component that varies from five to 20 days, which may fall either within or outside the online module blocks depending on resource and staff availability (see modules below).
 The research module for MSc students involves a considerable face to face supervisor/research component, the extent of which varies depending on the project.